MB3hel/AUVControlBoard/firmware/README.md

 ### Importing from Generators

 After running the generator (as described above) the generated code must be imported to the project.
 The import process is mostly just copying generated files, however some files are modified slightly.
 The import process is handled by the `import_from_generator.py` script.
 If additional components are added in the generator projects, this script may need to be modified to import additional components.
 When this script is run, it will prompt a version of control board to import generated code for.
 This script must be run after each time the generator project is modified and code is re-generated.

+## Development using VSCode

+Install the `C/C++` and `CMake Tools` extensions, then open this folder in VSCode.
+Choose one of the configure presets on the bottom bar.
+Then, choose a build preset.
+Finally, click build.

+To debug, install the `Cortex-Debug` extension in VSCode.
+Copy `tools/debug/launch.json` to `.vscode`. *MAKE SURE TO BUILD DEBUG CONFIG BEFORE LAUNCHING DEBUG SESSION.
+IT WILL NOT BUILD AUTOMATICALLY.*